Taxis by country: Israel

 There are two taxi systems in Israel, with one operating as a standard taxi service and the other (taxi - sherut) as a cross between a taxi and a private bus system.
 The latter tends to run longer journeys or particular routes and is effectively a shared taxi – hence set pick-up and set-down locations, but also potentially picking up or dropping off anywhere en route.

 Although fares are officially meter-based, it is quite common to agree on the fare in advance with the driver.
 They have a directory guide for prices and will show the estimated alternative to the meter price, either to be accepted, negotiated or rejected by the traveler if the meter is preferred.

 The wisdom of the choice may be based on time of day and traffic and whether the passenger has bags, etc. which could cost more on the meter as each piece adds a set amount.
 Either way, the eventual fare is not usually significantly different so many Israelis choose the meter without a thought.
 Tipping is not required but rounding up is common.

 Standard taxis are always painted white with decals on the sides that say "Taxi" in Hebrew, English, and Arabic, as well as a 5-digit identification number.
 Sherut taxis have actual liveries, with them often consisting of a yellow front, blue sides, and a white rear-end.

 Both systems have a yellow sign on top of the car which says "Taxi" in Hebrew and English and the identification number, which illuminates as the driver turns on his vehicle's headlights.
 Taxis registered before 2013 have their plate number suffixed with 25, and taxis registered after 2013 have their plate number suffixed with 26.

+Palestine (Gaza Strip and the West Bank)

+Taxis in Palestine have either black and white stripes or are yellow colored depending on the location.

+Private taxi companies in the Gaza strip often use Škoda Octavia wagons as their main vehicles while individuals in south of Gaza use 80s 6 door Mercedes limousines as taxis, the Hyundai Verna is also used as taxis.